KnowledgeCaptureAndDiscovery/somef/docs/output.md

 - `name`: Name identifying a software component
 - `ontologies`: URL and path to the ontology files present in the repository.
 - `owner`: Name of the user or organization in charge of the repository
-- `programming_languages`: Languages used in the repository
+- `programming_languages`: Languages used in the repository.
+- `readme_url`: URL to the main README file in the repository.
-- `releases`: Pointer to the available versions of a software component
+- `releases`: Pointer to the available versions of a software component.
-- `repository_status`: Repository status as it is described in [repostatus.org](https://www.repostatus.org/)
+- `repository_status`: Repository status as it is described in [repostatus.org](https://www.repostatus.org/).
 - `requirements`: Pre-requisites and dependencies needed to execute a software component.
-- `stargazers_count`: Total number of stargazers of the project
+- `stargazers_count`: Total number of stargazers of the project.
-- `support`: Guidelines and links of where to obtain support for a software component
+- `support`: Guidelines and links of where to obtain support for a software component.
 - `support_channels`: Help channels one can use to get support about the target software component.
-- `usage`: Usage examples and considerations of a code repository
+- `usage`: Usage examples and considerations of a code repository.

 The following table summarized the properties used to describe a `category`: